Climate change in South Korea: Extreme weather events

-Just like other countries, Korea cannot evade the effect of climate change.
+South Korea has been affected by climate change.
 Increase of flooding and typhoon, and damage from them is significant in recent few decades.
 The damage to property and loss of lives caused by natural disasters is a typical impact of climate change.
 Because of this point, decreasing the natural disaster is one of the goals for nations adapting to climate change.
 Increases in the frequency of flooding, typhoons, or hurricane intensity results in a steady increase of the number of large-scale natural disasters.
 South Korea is not an exception.
 Especially, damage from flooding and typhoon is significant.
-Despite of the increasing threat, the vulnerability to natural disaster, especially typhoon, has been decreased possibly due to multiple factors, such as, improved disaster prevention, changed building codes, industrial structures, and land use.
+Despite the increasing threat, the vulnerability to natural disaster, especially typhoon, has been decreased possibly due to multiple factors, such as, improved disaster prevention, changed building codes, industrial structures, and land use.